 School of Music

-In celebration of International Trombone Week, the UNI trombone studio will present a recital including solo and small ensemble performances.
+Faculty artist Katherine Osborne, mezzo-soprano, will present a recital with collaborators and repertoire to be announced.
 This event is free and open to the public.